Continental drift: Modern evidence

-Geophysicist Jack Oliver is credited with providing seismologic evidence supporting plate tectonics which encompassed and superseded continental drift with the article "Seismology and the New Global Tectonics", published in 1968, using data collected from seismologic stations, including those he set up in the South Pacific.
-The modern theory of plate tectonics, refining Wegener, explains that there are two kinds of crust of different composition: continental crust and oceanic crust, both floating above a much deeper "plastic" mantle.
+Geophysicist Jack Oliver provided seismologic evidence for plate tectonics with the 1968 article "Seismology and the New Global Tectonics", using data from seismologic stations including those he set up in the South Pacific.
+The modern theory of plate tectonics, refining Wegener, explains that there are two kinds of crust of different composition, continental and oceanic, both floating on a much deeper "plastic" mantle.
 Continental crust is inherently lighter.
-Oceanic crust is created at spreading centers, and this, along with subduction, drives the system of plates in a chaotic manner, resulting in continuous orogeny and areas of isostatic imbalance.
+Oceanic crust is created at spreading centers and descends back into the mantle at subduction zones, driving the system of plates chaotically, with continuous orogeny and areas of isostatic imbalance.

 Evidence for the movement of continents on tectonic plates is now extensive.
 Similar plant and animal fossils are found around the shores of different continents, suggesting that they were once joined.
 The fossils of Mesosaurus, a freshwater reptile rather like a small crocodile, found both in Brazil and South Africa, are one example; another is the discovery of fossils of the land reptile Lystrosaurus in rocks of the same age at locations in Africa, India, and Antarctica.
 There is also living evidence, with the same animals being found on two continents.
 Some earthworm families (such as Ocnerodrilidae, Acanthodrilidae, Octochaetidae) are found in South America and Africa.

-The complementary arrangement of the facing sides of South America and Africa is obvious but a temporary coincidence.
+The complementary arrangement of the facing sides of South America and Africa is an obvious and temporary coincidence.
 In millions of years, slab pull, ridge-push, and other forces of tectonophysics will further separate and rotate those two continents.
-It was that temporary feature that inspired Wegener to study what he defined as continental drift although he did not live to see his hypothesis generally accepted.
+It was that temporary feature that inspired Wegener to propose continental drift.

 The widespread distribution of Permo-Carboniferous glacial sediments in South America, Africa, Madagascar, Arabia, India, Antarctica and Australia was one of the major pieces of evidence for the theory of continental drift.
-The continuity of glaciers, inferred from oriented glacial striations and deposits called tillites, suggested the existence of the supercontinent of Gondwana, which became a central element of the concept of continental drift.
-Striations indicated glacial flow away from the equator and toward the poles, based on continents' current positions and orientations, and supported the idea that the southern continents had previously been in dramatically different locations that were contiguous with one another.
+The continuity of glaciers, inferred from oriented glacial striations and tillite deposits, suggested the existence of the supercontinent of Gondwana, which became a central element of the concept of continental drift.
+Striations indicated glacial flow away from the equator and toward the poles, based on continents' current positions and orientations, and supported the idea that the southern continents had previously been in dramatically different locations contiguous with one another.

+GPS evidence

+Today continental drift can be directly measured with Global Positioning Satellite systems.
+A GPS device placed in Maui, Hawaii moved about 48 cm latitudinally and about 84 cm longitudinally over 14 years.